gagansk/curator-doc/docs/source/api.rst

       ``start`` and ``end`` parameters will be cast to PostgreSQL timestamp.
 Therefore multiple formats are supported.

-      Downloaded report follows similar structure of a Koku-Metrics-Operator upload report.
+      Downloaded report follows similar structure of a Koku-Metrics-Operator uploaded report.
       ::

           <start>-<end>-koku-metrics.tar.gz